Texas State Guard Service Medal

-The Texas State Guard Service Medal is a campaign/service award of the Texas Military Department that may be issued to a service member of the Texas Military Forces.
+The Texas State Guard Service Medal is a campaign or service award of the Texas Military Department that may be issued to a service member of the Texas Military Forces.
 There is no provision for subsequent awards.

 Issuance of the Texas State Guard Service Medal requires authorization by the Texas State Guard Commanding General and presentation to the awardee by the next higher level of command.

 Although the Texas Military Department awards regulation states that the medal is in the shape of a maltese cross, the medal has always been manufactured using a cross pattée pattern.
-The same regulation specifies that the drape must be made of a yellow moiré ribbon with blue, white and red stripes that are 3/32 inch wide each, but in 2022 the Texas State Guard Headquarters began issuing medals that disregard these requirements as a cost-saving measure.
+The same regulation specifies that the drape must be made of a yellow moiré ribbon with blue, white and red stripes that are each 3/32 inch wide, but in 2022 the Texas State Guard Headquarters began issuing medals that disregard these requirements as a cost-saving measure.
 Medals that meet the regulations must be obtained commercially.